poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### Data yield

-The `Endogenous` column holds the percentage of mapped reads over the total amount of reads that went into the mapping pipeline.
+The `Endogenous` column holds the fraction (between 0 and 1, only before Poseidon v3.0.0 between 0 and 100%) of mapped reads over the total amount of reads that went into the mapping pipeline.
 That boils down to the DNA percentage of the library that matches the (human) reference.
 It should be determined from Shotgun libraries (so before any hybridization capture), not on target (i.e. across the whole genome, not specific positions), and before any mapping quality filtering.
 In case of multiple libraries only the highest value should be reported.
-The % endogenous DNA can be calculated for example with the [endorS.py](https://github.com/aidaanva/endorS.py) script.
+The endogenous DNA fraction can be calculated for example with the [endorS.py](https://github.com/aidaanva/endorS.py) script.

 The `Nr_SNPs` column gives the number of SNPs reported in the genotype data files for this individual.